Vinaysingh2003/collegewala-demo/README.md

 # collegewala-demo
-This is my first git repository
+This is my first git repository.
+Author: Vinay singh